sgladkoff/goldpan-ru/docs/README.md

 ## Split and Merge

-You can solit and merge translation memory files using several criteria, in batch mode.
+You can split and merge translation memory files using several criteria, in batch mode.

 The **Split & Merge** group of the Batch Tools tab is used: